Investing can provide additional income, but it’s essential to understand capital gains and tax breaks to be more efficient.

-Although investing wisely is essential to building and protecting your assets, the additional income you earn can also affect the amount you pay in taxes.
-To minimize this impact, you’ll have to develop a strategy that considers both cash from interest and sales, i.e., “investment gains” as well as the relevant taxes.
-(Note: the more complex your portfolio is, the more likely you are to benefit from the services of a qualified investment professional.)
+Investments are essential to building and protecting your assets.
+The additional income you earn can also affect the amount you pay in taxes.
+To minimize this impact, you’ll have to develop a strategy that considers both cash from interest and sales, i.e., “investment gains,” and the relevant taxes.

-Before you begin, however, you should take a moment to review the following subjects:
+Before you begin, however, you should take a moment to review the following:

 Get peace of mind for what matters most.